Theodorus of Cyrene: Life

 Little is known as Theodorus' biography beyond what can be inferred from Plato's dialogues.
 He was born in the northern African colony of Cyrene, and apparently taught both there and in Athens.
 He complains of old age in the Theaetetus, the dramatic date of 399 BC of which suggests his period of flourishing to have occurred in the mid-5th century.
 The text also associates him with the sophist Protagoras, with whom he claims to have studied before turning to geometry.
 A dubious tradition repeated among ancient biographers like Diogenes Laërtius held that Plato later studied with him in Cyrene, Libya.

-This eminent mathematician Theodorus was, along with Alcibiades and many other of Socrates companions (many of which would be associated with the Thirty Tyrants), accused of distributing the mysteries at a symposium, according to Plutarch, who himself was priest of the temple at Delphi.
+This eminent mathematician Theodorus was, along with Alcibiades and many other of Socrates' companions (many of whom would be associated with the Thirty Tyrants), accused of distributing the mysteries at a symposium, according to Plutarch, who himself was priest of the temple at Delphi.

 Work in mathematics

 Theodorus' work is known through a sole theorem, which is delivered in the literary context of the Theaetetus and has been argued alternately to be historically accurate or fictional.
 In the text, his student Theaetetus attributes to him the theorem that the square roots of the non-square numbers up to 17 are irrational: